Nina Woodruff-Walker, M.A.

 She entered the tech industry in 2000 – with a focus in project management which opened doors to a successful 10-year career in technology sales.
 During her master’s seminars at CSUEB, she studied Afrofuturism; she spearheaded an Afrofuturist exhibition and curriculum at MOCHA in 2020.
-Nina is scheduled to submit her master’s thesis, a Critical Discourse Analysis of the Framing of White Terrorism, to CSUEB in the fall.
-Her motto is, Ideas are only great when we have the courage to give birth to them.
+Her master’s thesis was a Critical Discourse Analysis of the Framing of White Terrorism; this research has informed her practice and commitment to youth development.
+Her motto is, "Ideas are only great when we have the courage to give birth to them."

-Roxanne is a Visual Artist, Arts Educator, and an Executive Administrator bringing more than 30 years experience in multiple youth service, and arts educational nonprofit organizations.
+Roxanne Padgett, MOCHA's Creative Director is a Visual Artist, Arts Educator, and an Executive Administrator bringing more than 30 years experience in multiple youth service, and arts educational nonprofit organizations.
 She brings a combination of arts education practices, management experience, leadership ability and a passion for the arts.
-The past 17 of those years have been spent working for MOCHA in a variety of capacities: Senior Teaching Artist, Program Manager, Curriculum Developer/Writer, Professional Development Coach, Director of Educational Programs, Director of Programs and Roxanne is certified arts integration coach, holds a teaching credential in visual art, and received a fellowship to attend Harvard’s Project Zero on arts education.
-Additionally Roxanne’s artwork and articles been published in several visual art periodicals.
-Roxanne is a published author of “Acrylic Techniques in Mixed Media” published by North Light Books, Arts Division.
+The past 25 of those years have been spent working for MOCHA in a variety of capacities: Senior Teaching Artist, Program Manager, Curriculum Developer/Writer, Professional Development Coach, Director of Educational Programs, Director of Programs and Roxanne is certified arts integration coach, holds a teaching credential in visual art, and received a fellowship to attend Harvard’s Project Zero on arts education.
+Additionally, Roxanne’s artwork and articles have been published in several visual art periodicals.
+Roxanne is the author of “Acrylic Techniques in Mixed Media,” published by North Light Books, Arts Division.

 Founding Teaching Artist